European Commission cuts red tape for debt funds

 At the turn of the year, France eased its banking monopoly laws and introduced an legal structure that allows funds to originate laws without the need of a fronting bank.
 And this month, Ireland’s Central Bank permitted funds to expand their credit offerings to borrowers as of this month.

-Jyrki Katainen, vice-president responsible for jobs, growth, investment and competitive, said:“We want to make it easier and cheaper for companies, especially SMEs to get the financing they need.”
+Jyrki Katainen, vice-president responsible for jobs, growth, investment and competitive, said: “We want to make it easier and cheaper for companies, especially SMEs to get the financing they need.”

 Editing by Claire Ruckin